lino-framework/book/docs/specs/cosi/ledger.rst

     A Voucher is a document that represents a monetary transaction.

-    It is *not* abstract so that :class:`Movement` can have a ForeignKey to a Voucher.

     A voucher is never instantiated using this base model but using one of its subclasses.
 Examples of subclassed are sales.Invoice, vat.AccountInvoice (or vatless.AccountInvoice), finan.Statement
     etc...

-    Subclasses must define a field `state`.
+    This is *not* abstract so that :class:`Movement` can have a ForeignKey to a Voucher.

+    .. attribute:: state

+        The workflow state of this voucher.
+Choices are defined in :class:`VoucherStates`

     .. attribute:: journal